Every 35 seconds, someone chooses MORE THAN ^

 Most of us keep our garden items in a shed or secure storage space.
 It’s important you lock away garden furniture and tools when not in use to prevent theft.

-Here are some areas you need to consider for your outbuildings:
+Here are some ways you can improve the security of your outbuildings:

 Doors